gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 Now how to make a spindle?!

-We went to Cauchos Barcelona in Poblenou where they sell different compenents made of rubber.
+We went to Cauchos Barcelona in Poblenou where they sell different components made of rubber.
 There we found 2 sizes:

 - one with a diameter of 48mm
 - one with a diameter of 40mm which is initially a door stop